-During FY 13-14, we contributed through SMCWPPP to the BASMAA Regional Monitoring Coalition (RMC).
-In addition, we contributed financially to the Regional Monitoring Program for Water Quality in the San Francisco Estuary (RMP) and were represented at RMP committees and work groups.
-Monitoring efforts and results are documented in a separate report submitted March 15 of each year, as required in Provision C.8.
-For additional information on monitoring activities conducted by the Program, BASMAA RMC and the RMP, see SMCWPPP's March 2014 Integrated Monitoring Report, Part A.
+During FY 14-15, we participated through SMCWPPP in the BASMAA Regional Monitoring Coalition (RMC).
+In addition, we contributed financially to the Regional Monitoring Program for Water Quality in the San Francisco Estuary (RMP) and were represented at RMP committees and work groups through SMCWPPP and BASMAA.
+For additional information on monitoring activities conducted by SMCWPPP, BASMAA RMC and the RMP, see SMCWPPP's Urban Creeks Monitoring Report, which will be submitted by March 15, 2016 per MRP Provision C.8.